cartowong/oo/README.md

 library(oo)
 ```
 ## Basic pattern
+This package provides a function `Object()` as the starting point of object-oriented programming.
+Any instance of `Object` has the following properties attached.

+* get<br/>This can be used to retrieve the value of a field.
+If it is called within the body of a method (probably through the `this` keyword, e.g. `this$get('name')`), both public and private fields are accessible.
+Otherwise, only public fields are accessible.
+* set<br/>This can be used to set the value of a **public** field.
+* setPrivate<br/>This can be used to set the value of a **private** field.
+* fieldNames<br/>List out the names of all public fields.
+* methodNames<br/>List out the names of all public methods.
+* addMethod<br/>Add a **public** method to the current object.
+* addPrivateMethod<br/>Add a **private** method to the current object.
+* extend<br/>Create a copy of the current object which shares the same public fields/methods but has a separate set of private fields/methods.
+* overrideMethod<br/>Override a public method of the super class.
-This package provides two functions `Object()` and `finalizeObject(object, publicMethodNames)`.
-These two functions should be called at the begining and at the end of a constructor function.
+* finalize<br/>This should be called at the end of a constructor.

 Here is the recommended pattern.

 ```
 #' Constructor of the class Person.